jbernadas/screenshot/README.rst

   pip install Pillow
   pip install selenium

-ChromeDriver needs to be downloaded from: https://sites.google.com/a/chromium.org/chromedriver/downloads.
+ChromeDriver is downloaded from: https://sites.google.com/a/chromium.org/chromedriver/downloads.
 Choose the appropriate Chrome version, save it to your computer, cd into the directory where you downloaded Chromedriver.
 Unzip the file:
 ::

   unzip chromedriver_linux64.zip